 How can businesses avoid creating a data swamp?

-Is Amazon S3 a data lake?
+Is Snowflake just a data lake?

-Is data lake an ETL?
+Is a data lake a cloud?

 Is data lake Azure or AWS?